Eldiias/data-ft-par-labs/Projects/Week-2/README.md

 ## Suggested Ways to Get Started

-- **Examine the data and come up with a deliverable** before diving in and applying any methods to it.
+- **Examine the data and come up with a deliverable** before diving in and applying any manipulation methods.
 Specify the specific task beforehand.
 You will proabably spend less time on project if you specify the task and expected outcomes beforehand.
 Raise questions, come up with some hypotheses to be tested.
-- **Break the project down into different steps** - leverage the stages of the data pipeline covered in the pipelines lesson and answer the appropriate questions for each stage.
+- **Break the project down into different steps** - use the topics covered in the lessons to form a check list, add anything else you can think of that may be wrong with your data set, and then work through the check list.
 - **Use the tools in your tool kit** - your knowledge of intermediate Python as well as some of the things you've learned in previous chapters.
 This is a great way to start tying everything you've learned together!
 - **Work through the lessons in class** & ask questions when you need to!
 Think about adding relevant code to your project each night, instead of, you know... *procrastinating*.
 - **Commit early, commit often**, don’t be afraid of doing something incorrectly because you can always roll back to a previous version.